ditchallaway/Hippy-Crack/README.md

 ```

-# Setting Up a Service Worker | 🎈 Hydrogen
+# Setting Up a Service Worker | 🎈 Hippy Crack

 > ## Excerpt
-> Build hooks allow you to observe events that happen during the Hydrogen build process.
+> Build hooks allow you to observe events that happen during the Hippy Crack build process.
     You can intercept and modify the context of the build process to your liking.

 ---